jax.eval_shape

 anddtype

-attributes are accessed, only values that duck-type arrays are required, rather than real ndarrays.
-The duck-typed objects cannot be namedtuples because those are treated as standard Python containers.
-See the example below.**kwargs – a keyword argument dict of arrays, scalars, or (nested) standard Python containers (pytrees) of those types.
+or another container that duck-types as ndarrays (note however that duck-typed objects cannot be namedtuples because those are treated as standard Python containers).**kwargs – a keyword argument dict of arrays, scalars, or (nested) standard Python containers (pytrees) of those types.
 As in

 args